Henry Wilson (British Army officer, born 1859): Postwar

 Wilson was appointed GOC Allied Forces Gallipoli and Bosporus, and his men occupied those two straits while the Allied fleet steamed through on 12 November 1918.
 Wilson landed from the fleet the following day and was greeted by a guard of honour of 300 released British prisoners of war (POWs), clothed in rough civilian dress provided by the neutral Dutch ambassador in place of their prisoners' rags.
 Wilson spent the next two years dealing with the complexities of the occupation, arranging the handover of Turkish munitions and defences, and the repatriation not only of released Allied POWs but of some 10,000 German troops left behind in Turkey.

-Wilson was promoted to substantive lieutenant general on 1 January 1919, and on 11 February he ceased to command XII Corps, becoming instead Commander, Allied Forces Turkey in Europe, British Salonika Army, and British Army of the Black Sea, which combined posts he held until 18 November 1920.
+Wilson was promoted to substantive lieutenant general on 1 January 1919, as a reward for "distinguished service in connection with Military Operations in Salonika", and on 11 February he ceased to command XII Corps, becoming instead Commander, Allied Forces Turkey in Europe, British Salonika Army, and British Army of the Black Sea, which combined posts he held until 18 November 1920.
 He retired on 13 July the following year.
 In retirement he was appointed colonel commandant of the 2nd Battalion, Rifle Brigade 1921–29.

 He died at the age of 82 on 16 November 1941.